eth-vaw-glaciology/course-101-0250-00/website/software_install.md

 For submission, download the final `.ipynb` notebooks from the server, or collect the local `.ipynb` notebooks into a single local folder you then upload to Moodle.
 See [Logistics](/logistics) and [Homework](/homework) for details.

-Starting from lecture 3, exercise scripts will be mostly standalone regular Julia scripts that have to be uploaded to your private git repo (shared with the teaching staff only).
+Starting from lecture 3, exercise scripts will be mostly standalone regular Julia scripts that have to be uploaded to your private GitHub repo (shared with the teaching staff only).
 Details in [Logistics](/logistics/#submission).

 ## JupyterHub
 You can access the JupyterHub from the **General** section in [Moodle](https://moodle-app2.let.ethz.ch/course/view.php?id=18084), clicking on [![JupyterHub](/assets/JHub.png#badge)](https://moodle-app2.let.ethz.ch/course/view.php?id=18084)